SteveBenz/ProgressiveColonizationSystem/README.md

    9. Delete the parts supporting EL's production chain
    10. Make the shinies boost your rep on landing - remember to add checks to make sure Shinies don't actually come from Kerbin
 3. Things that don't seem worth doing
-   1.  (meh) Integrate with Kerbal Alarm Clock?
+   1. Integrate with Kerbal Alarm Clock?
-   2.  (meh) IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
+   2. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.

 # Rambling About The Numbers